singularityhub/singularity-cli/docs/pages/commands-oci.md

 $ image = client.oci.OciImage(container_id='figbars')
 ```

-This would be a good way to get a handle for an (already created) OciImage, or
+This would be a good way to get a handle for an (already created) image, or
 something you are otherwise not ready to create.
-You can also explicitly tell the function not to create the Oci Image.
+You can also explicitly tell the function not to create the image.

 ```python
 $ image = client.oci.OciImage(bundle='/tmp/bundle',